mknzz/burglary-docs/config.md

 ## Dispatch alerts

 Please navigate to the `funcs.lua` file and find the `RobberyAlert(coords)` function.
 We're utilizing `ps-dispatch` to send alerts to the police.
-However, you're welcome to modify this to suit your needs.
-Additionally, you'll find snippets for other dispatch resources provided below.

 ```
 -- Send a dispatch alert using ps-dispatch